flowground/amazonaws-com-connect-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListSecurityProfiles
-### Returns a <code>UserHierarchyGroupSummaryList</code>, which is an array of <code>HierarchyGroupSummary</code> objects that contain information about the hierarchy groups in your instance.
+> Returns an array of SecurityProfileSummary objects that contain information about the security profiles in your instance, including the ARN, Id, and Name of the security profile.<br/>

 #### Input Parameters
 * `InstanceId` - _required_